-There is increasing evidence to support the involvement of physiotherapists in the assessment and management of concussion.107 While ideally, a medical practitioner should be involved early in the clinical management team (CMT), it is often a physiotherapist who will be physically present at a sporting event, recognise suspected concussion and be responsible for removing an athlete from the field of play.
+There is increasing acceptance and support for the involvement of physiotherapists in the assessment and management of concussion.^{10, 107, 109, 112, 114, 117} While ideally, a medical practitioner should be involved early in the clinical management team (CMT), it is often a physiotherapist who will be physically present at a sporting event, recognise suspected concussion and be responsible for removing an athlete from the field of play.
 Whether as a primary care practitioner in community sport, or as the consistent point of athlete contact in high-performance environments, the physiotherapist's role also places them in a position to observe evolving concussion symptoms.

-Most concussion cases are uncomplicated in nature, with 70-80% recovering within expected timeframes and requiring minimal to no input from the CMT.^{108-112} The physiotherapist's role in these cases may involve oversight and guidance through the a graded return to sport framework (GRTSF).
+Most concussion cases are uncomplicated in nature, with 70-80% recovering within expected timeframes and requiring minimal to no input from the CMT.^{108-112} The physiotherapist's role in these cases may involve oversight and guidance through a graded return to sport framework (GRTSF).
 However, up to 30% of concussion cases are more complex with prolonged symptoms and recovery.^{108, 110, 111} The physiotherapist can play a crucial role in complex case management including further clinical review of cases that do not progress as expected through the GRTS, or who are identified as having vestibular oculomotor (VOM) dysfunction in initial/early assessment post-concussion.
-Several studies demonstrate appropriate rehabilitation, including cervical and VOM rehabilitation delivers faster symptom resolution, faster return to function and more complete recovery highlighting the value physiotherapists can play in concussion management.^{107, 167-169} The Interdisciplinary care for athletes with concussion (Figure 5) provides a guide that may be helpful for healthcare practitioners involved in the CMT of an athlete post-concussion.
+Current evidence indicates that appropriate rehabilitation, including cervical and VOM rehabilitation, delivers faster symptom resolution, faster return to function and more complete recovery.^{107, 167-169, 268} The Interdisciplinary care for athletes with concussion (Figure 5) provides a guide that may be helpful for healthcare practitioners involved in the CMT of an athlete post-concussion.